simonmichael/hledger/hledger/doc/commands.m4.md

 Print transactions which do not reuse an already-seen description.

 ## register
 Show postings and their running total.
-Alias: reg.
+Aliases: r, reg.

 `--cumulative`
 : show running total from report start date (default)